 - Most importantly, the test is designed to have only one answer that is best, among the three options given. - Your attitude about the test process can make a difference.
 Approach the test confidently.
-Arrive early to the test site, so you do not feel rushed. - The instructions given to you by a proctor are very important, so be sure to listen carefully.
+Arrive early to the test site, so you do not feel rushed. - The instructions given to you by a proctor are very important.
 Ask questions if you do not understand any of the instructions but be aware that your proctor cannot answer questions about test content. - Read all directions carefully-twice, if necessary. - Your score on this test will be based only on the number of correct choices you make (the number of times you select the best choice from the three answer options given).
 Blank responses and incorrect responses are both worth zero points.
-That means that you have nothing to lose by guessing the best answer to questions about which you are uncertain.

-- Each test item is equally weighted, even though the exam's topical content areas are weighted; the number of test items in a topical content area is proportionate to the weighting of that topical content areas. - Read each question carefully, making sure that you fully understand the question and your three choices before you answer the question.
+That means that you have nothing to lose by guessing the best answer to questions about which you are uncertain. - Each test item is equally weighted. - Read each question carefully, making sure that you fully understand the question and your three choices before you answer the question.
 Do not waste time on questions that seem too unfamiliar or difficult.
 Interpret words according to their generally accepted meanings.
 Rephrase or underline key words in difficult questions.
 No question is intended to be a "trick" or "catch" question. - Answer easy questions first; postpone more difficult questions until later, making an initial guess in case you do not have enough time to revisit it.
-Check your answers if you have time; however, remember that your first response is often correct. - Watch your time carefully during the test. - Try to focus on doing well on many items on the test.
+Check your answers if you have time; however, remember that your first response is often correct.
+Also note that you may not have pen and paper available so you cannot write down question numbers to remind yourself to return to them.

+- Watch your time carefully during the test.
+There will be a count-down clock on your screen. - Try to focus on doing well on many items on the test.
 Remember that the exam is designed to test best practices, not "how your organization does things."
 It can be helpful to take a step back when reviewing each question.
 The Association uses extensive quality-control measures to optimize the validity and reliability of the certification exam, including panel reviews by qualified subject-matter experts in the field and state-of-the-art computerized scoring and item analysis techniques.